 - 5 Minutes: 9:00, 9:05, 9:10, 9:15, 9:20, etc.

-The Buffer Time setting allows you to set an amount of additional time to block off before and/or after a client’s confirmed session.
+Located in your session type’s Booking Rules section, the Buffer Time setting allows you to set an amount of additional time to block off before and/or after a client’s confirmed session.
 This advanced option is handy if you need time to prepare between sessions, and would like to avoid back-to-back sessions.

 If set up, it is important to keep in mind that a buffer time will only come into play after a session is confirmed.
 As an example: